gongfarmer/janeway/README.md

 This project includes:

-    * command-line tool to run jsonpath queries on a JSON input
     * ruby library to run jsonpath queries on a JSON input
+    * command-line tool to do the same

 **Contents**